Jesterhearts/hop-hash/README.md

 This crate provides `HashMap` and `HashSet` implementations built on top of a lower-level `HashTable` structure.

+## When to Use `hop-hash`
+`hop-hash` is a good choice when you need a high-performance hash table with predictable lookup times, especially for large datasets.
+It is particularly well-suited for scenarios where:
+- You want to minimize memory overhead while maintaining performance (note that there is a minimum size of 272 entries).
+- You want constant-time worst-case lookups (which can be further bounded by using 8-way neighborhoods).
+- You have a some churn in your dataset (i.e., insertions and deletions), and you have larger tables (>16-32k elements). `hop-hash` performs well with mixed workloads, but `hashbrown` is generally better for read-only or small workloads.

 ## Features

 - **High Performance**: Optimized for fast lookups, insertions, and removals with a default target